A guide to life insurance for newlyweds & married couples

 Finding the right-sized policy for you and your spouse will depend on your goals for life insurance.
 Do you simply need to ensure the basics (housing, utilities and other fundamental living expenses) are covered should one of you die?
 Or do you want your policy to provide for extras like travel and hobbies?

 To determine exactly how much life insurance you and your spouse need, a common guideline may be to purchase a policy worth 10 times your income.
-Bear in mind, this figure is a good starting place, but be sure to also factor in your overall debts and how much you have in savings, too.
-And if you and your spouse already have children or plan to, consider the DIME (debt, income, mortgage and education) method, which includes higher education expenses for dependents.
+Bear in mind, this figure might be a good starting place, but be sure to also factor in your overall debts and how much you have in savings, too.
+And if you and your spouse already have children or plan to, another popular calculation to consider is the DIME (debt, income, mortgage and education) method, which includes higher education expenses for dependents.

 Begin married life with confidence

 The honeymoon phase is filled with exciting hopes and plans for your shared future together.
-You may be purchasing your first home together or starting a family.
-By purchasing life insurance at this critical juncture, filled with new beginnings, you can ensure your beloved’s financial security for all the years to come.
+You may be purchasing your first home together or starting a family, but by considering purchasing life insurance at this critical juncture, you could help ensure your beloved's financial security for all the years to come.

-Ally is working with Ladder to bring you an innovative approach to term life insurance with an easy online application process and a variety of coverage options to fit a wide range of needs.
+Ally Insurance recommends Ladder to bring you an innovative approach to term life insurance with an easy online application process and a variety of coverage options to fit a wide range of needs.